What is Medical Laboratory Science?

 What is the expected starting salary for a Medical Lab Scientist?

-While salaries are always dependent upon where you live, nationally medical technologists earn between $15.00-$20.00/hour.
+While salaries are always dependent upon where you live, nationally the average salary for a medical laboratory scientist was $61,500 in 2015.
 In addition, some hospitals will offer significant signing bonuses as well as increased rates for working night shifts.

 How do I earn a degree in Medical Laboratory Science?